 The PHA will notify the applicant of the final decision, including a statement explaining the reason(s) for the decision.
-The notice will be mailed, with return receipt requested, within 10 business days of the informal hearing, to the applicant and his or her representative, if any.
+The notice will be mailed, with return receipt requested, within 10 business days of the informal hearing, to the applicant and their representative, if any.

-If the informal hearing decision overturns the dispute decision or admission denial, processing for admission will resume.
+If the informal hearing decision overturns the denial, processing for admission will resume.

-If the family fails to appear for their informal hearing, the denial of admission or dispute decision will stand and the family will be so notified.
+If the family fails to appear for their informal hearing, the denial of admission will stand and the family will be so notified.